West Campus - Jones Hall Room #242

 If you are an active staff or faculty member according to Human Resources, use "Exchange".
 All other students, use "AC Connect (Google) Email".

-Students are full partners in fostering a classroom environment that is conducive to learning.
-In order to assure that all students have the opportunity to gain from time spent in class, unless otherwise approved by the instructor; students are prohibited from engaging in any form of behavior that detracts from the learning experience of fellow students.
+Students are full partners in fostering a classroom environment which is conducive to learning.
+In order to assure that all students have the opportunity to gain from time spent in class, unless otherwise approved by the instructor; students are prohibited from engaging in any form of behavior that distracts from the learning experience of fellow students.
 Inappropriate behavior in the classroom may result in a request for the offending student to leave class.

 For additional information see A.D.N.
 Student Handbook-Professional Conduct, ANA Code of Ethics, A.C.
 Student Rights and Responsibilities, and Testing Security Policy .